quizbowl/collegecalendar/difficulty-scale.md

 This page explains the purpose of the difficulty scale used by this website.[^1]

-This website uses difficulty ratings to roughly gauge the difficulty of *upcoming* college quizbowl events.[^2]
+This website uses difficulty ratings to roughly communicate the difficulty of *upcoming* college quizbowl events.[^2] It is meant to help you gauge which events are relevant to you.

 Traditional <dfn>difficulty terms</dfn> like “Regular”
 and vague qualifiers like “Fall-plus” or “Regular-minus”